cobwebos/docs/articles/service-fabric/service-fabric-application-arm-resource.md

       "appPackageUrl": {
         "type": "string",
         "metadata": {
-          "description": "The URL to the application package zip file" }
+          "description": "The URL to the application package sfpkg file" }
       },
       "applicationName": {